drowrin/orpheus/content/posts/final-fantasy-retrospective/final-fantasy-i-iii.md

 They've got an auto-battle mode, which simply repeats the last action each character has taken, and speeds up the combat animations a bit.
-Since much of the combat is pretty simple (apply buffs, spam attacks, heal as needed) this cuts down on the tedium a huge amount.
+Since much of the combat is pretty simple (apply buffs, spam attacks, heal as needed) this cuts down on the tedium.
 Additionally, the games are far less punishing due to being able to quick-save anywhere out of battle, and the ability to toggle random encounters on and off.
-You're still going to want a lot of random encounters to keep up with expected character progression, but I really enjoyed that control.
-Sometimes I'm down to run in a circle to farm encounters for xp (especially with auto-battle), and other times I just want to get down this corridor without being interrupted.
+You're still going to want a lot of random encounters to keep up with expected character progression, but I really enjoyed having that control.
+Sometimes I'm down to run in a circle to farm encounters for xp (especially with auto-battle), and other times I just want to get through this corridor without being interrupted.

 I really enjoyed the Pixel Remasters.
 There are some 3D remakes of most of these games, but I highly recommend this experience instead.